-Dr Candice Howarth is a Senior Policy Fellow at the Grantham Research Institute on Climate Change and the Environment.
+Candice is Head of Local Climate Action at the Grantham Research Institute on Climate Change and the Environment, part of the London School of Economics and Political Science (LSE).
 She is co-Director of the Place-based Climate Action Network (PCAN).

 Her research interests focus on how the co-production of knowledge and science communication can be used to better inform decision-making in the context of climate resilience and sustainability challenges.
-As part of her work for PCAN she leads the Adaptation platform and manages the network of PCAN Analysts, Associates and Fellows.
-She also leads research on resilience to heat risk, narratives of climate action, and climate emergency declarations.
+She leads research on resilience to heat risk, communication and narratives of climate action, and models of local climate action.
+As part of her work leading PCAN she leads the Adaptation platform and manages the network of PCAN Analysts, Associates and Fellows.

 She regularly advises a range of international, governments and non-governmental organisations, and she is a frequent speaker at academic and non-academic events.

 Prior to joining the Grantham Institute, Candice was a Senior Lecturer in Sustainability and Climate Change and Impact Lead at the University of Surrey.
 She was also the Knowledge Integrator for the Centre for Evaluation of Complexity Across the Nexus (CECAN) and previously led the Climate Action research theme at the Global Sustainability Institute.